Divisible Codes

 \chapter{Constructions for projective $q^r$-divisible codes or multisets of points with bounded maximum point multiplicity}

 In Section~\ref{sec_lengths_of_divisible_codes} we have completely characterized the possible cardinalities of $q^r$-divisible multisets of points over $\F_q$, where $r$ is an arbitrary positive integer.
-As a refinement we now consider $q^r$-divisible multisets of points over $\F_q$ whose maximum point multiplicity is upper bounded by some positive integer $\lambda$.
+As a refinement we now consider $q^r$-divisible multisets of points over $\F_q$ whose maximum point multiplicity is upper bounded by some positive integer $\lambda$, see e.g.\ \cite{korner2023lengths}.
 In the extreme case $\lambda=1$ the corresponding linear codes are projective.
 A first observation is that we can combine a $q^r$-divisible multiset $\cM_1$ in an $\F_q$-vector space $V_1$ and another $q^r$-divisible multiset $\cM_2$ in an $\F_q$-vector space $V_2$ to a $q^r$-divisible multiset $\cM$ in $V_1\times V_2$ by considering $V_1$ and $V_2$ as subspaces of $V_1\times V_2$.
 Here we have $\#\cM=\#\cM_1+\#\cM_2$ and $\gamma_0(\cM)=\max\!\left\{\gamma_0(\cM_1),\gamma_0(\cM_2)\right\}$, so that: \begin{nlemma} The set of possible cardinalities of $q^r$-divisible multisets of points over $\F_{q}$ with maximum point multiplicity at most $\lambda$ is closed under addition. \end{nlemma}